flanglet/kanzi-cpp/README.md

 AWS c5a8xlarge: AMD EPYC 7R32 (32 vCPUs), 64 GB RAM

-clang++ 14.0.0-1ubuntu1.1
+clang++ version 18.1.3

-Ubuntu 22.04.3 LTS
+Ubuntu 24.04 LTS

-Kanzi version 2.2 C++ implementation.
+Kanzi version 2.3.0 C++ implementation.

+On this machine, Kanzi uses up to 16 threads (half of CPUs by default).

+bzip3 uses 16 threads. zstd uses 16 threads for compression and 1 for decompression, other compressors are single threaded.

-On this machine, Kanzi can use up to 16 threads depending on compression level (the default block size at level 9 is 32MB, severly limiting the number of threads in use, especially with enwik8, but all tests are performed with default values). bzip3 and pzstd use 16 threads. zstd can use 2 for compression, other compressors are single threaded.
+The default block size at level 9 is 32MB, severely limiting the number of threads in use, especially with enwik8, but all tests are performed with default values.

 ### silesia.tar